A 12-story residential building in Surfside, Florida, partially collapsed, killing at least 1, mayor says

-Part of a 12-story residential building collapsed early Thursday in the South Florida community of Surfside, killing at least one person and sparking an intense search and rescue effort, officials said.
+A massive search and rescue effort is underway after part of a 12-story residential building collapsed early Thursday in the South Florida town of Surfside, leaving dozens unaccounted for.

-One person has died, Surfside Mayor Charles W. Burkett told reporters hours before Jadallah spoke.
-Jadallah did not speak about the conditions of the two people helped from the scene.
+Rescuers helped a boy from the debris alive, a witness said, and video showed responders helping others leave the standing portions of the building, sometimes using a bucket atop a fire truck's ladder.

-Rescuers helped a boy from the debris, a witness said, and video showed responders helping others leave the standing portions of the building, sometimes using a bucket atop a fire truck's ladder.
+" ... we are going to do everything we can possibly to identify and rescue those who have been trapped in the rubble," Miami-Dade County Mayor Daniella Levine Cava said Thursday morning.

-'This is a horrific catastrophe.
-In the United States, buildings just don't fall down,' Burkett said.
+At least 51 people were unaccounted for as of around 10 a.m., having been reported missing to the county's emergency reunification hotline, Miami Dade County Commissioner Sally Heyman told CNN.

-Rescue teams scrambled to the scene -- 8777 Collins Avenue -- a few miles north of Miami Beach.
+"Once you got down to the lobby ... it was filled with nothing but dust and debris," Miles, of Virginia, said.

-Kimberly Morales told CNN she lives in the building across the street from the collapse and was awakened by alarms going off and pounding on her door.
+Florida Gov. Ron DeSantis said officials are hoping for additional rescues, but "we are bracing for some bad news, just given the destruction we're seeing."

-'I woke everyone up in the room because when I looked out the window, I saw everyone outside,' she told CNN.
-'I told everyone to hurry up and leave the building.'
+Besides two people who were taken to hospitals, 10 were assessed and treated at the scene, Jadallah said.

-Besides two people being taken to hospitals, 10 were assessed and treated at the scene, Jadallah said.
+The building was undergoing roof work, but it's unknown whether this was a factor in the collapse, Burkett said.

-The building was undergoing roof work, but it's unknown whether this was a factor in the collapse, the mayor said.
+Levine Cava said the hotline has been set up for people trying to get information about their loved ones who may have been in the building: 305-614-1819.

 Witness finds trapped boy and gets rescuers to him